 Funds are provided for the purchase of tree stock and understorey species, and supplementary services or items to support the installation, establishment and growth of planted trees.

-Local Governments may apply funding for the following supplementary services or items to support planting projects, to the value of 50% of the total funding request:
+Stream One - Greening Suburbs provides supplementary funding of up to 50% of the total funding request.